labcodes/django-react-boilerplate/README.md

-# django-react-webpack
+# django-react-boilerplate

 This is Labcodes' boilerplate for django apps with frontend SPAs.
-We're currently using React and Webpack to manage the frontend.
+We're currently using React and Vite to manage the frontend.

 The boilerplate is PWA, HMR and code splitting ready (and a couple of other acronyms as well).

 It's still on beta, so expect little bugs to happen.
-They shouldn't, but if they pop up, add an issue and we'll get right to it!
+They shouldn't, but if they pop up, add an issue, and we'll get right to it!

 ## Setup

-First of all, to install our dependencies, we require:
+First, to install our dependencies, we require:
 - wget
 - make
 - python>=3.6